gunh0/angular-lab/README.md

 In AngularJS, expressions are used to bind application data to HTML.
 AngularJS resolves the expression, and return the result exactly where the expression is written.

 Expressions are written inside double braces {{expression}}.

+**Difference between AngularJS Expressions and JavaScript expressions:**

+- AngularJS expressions can be written inside HTML, while JavaScript expressions cannot.

+- AngularJS expressions support filters, while JavaScript expressions do not.

+- AngularJS expressions do not support conditionals, loops, and exceptions, while JavaScript expressions do.

+**Similarity between AngularJS Expressions and JavaScript expressions:**

+- AngularJS expressions and JavaScript expressions both can contain literals, operators and variables.